frendlilang/jfrendli/README.md

 Frendli is an open-source general-purpose programming language designed around empirical data on difficulties and misconceptions held by novice programmers.

-> ⚠️ Frendli is in active development (as are the docs).
+> ⚠️ Frendli and its docs are in active development.

 ## Table of Contents
 - [Welcome](#welcome-)